Conflux-Chain/conflux-documentation/docs/espace/network-endpoints.md

 ## Confura

-Confura is a public RPC service provided by Conflux Foundation, it is free to use.
-To keep the usability of the service, there are some rate limits for the free tier.
-You can buy a higher tier RPC service at [Web3 Paywall](../general/build/tools/web3paywall.md) or apply from Conflux foundation by sending email to [bd@confluxnetwork.org](bd@confluxnetwork.org)
+Confura, a public RPC service offered by the Conflux Foundation, is available for free use.
+However, to maintain the service's usability, there are rate limits in place for the free tier.
+For access to a higher tier of RPC service, you can make a purchase through the [Web3 Paywall](./general/build/tools/web3paywall.md), or you can apply directly to the Conflux Foundation by emailing [bd@confluxnetwork.org](mailto:bd@confluxnetwork.org).

 ### Hong Kong